vbuterin/pybitcointools/README.md

 ### Electrum wallets
 These aim to be compatible with the default Electrum wallet seed style.
 They do not have different derivation paths for different coins.
-No checks have been made again any non-Bitcoin Electum wallet (e.g. Electrum Litecoin, Electron Cash) At this moment, there is no support generating the seed words Electrum requires (which contains versioning) so seed words need to be copied from Electrum.
+No checks have been made against any non-Bitcoin Electum wallet (e.g. Electrum Litecoin, Electron Cash) At this moment, there is no support generating the seed words Electrum requires (which contains versioning) so seed words need to be copied from Electrum.
 Electrum versioning allows for auto-detection of wallet type, .e.g standard or segwit.